Inglewood Park Cemetery: Notable burials

 1897 and 1900, on September 23, 1908.

 Another was the September 12, 1908, funeral of Los Angeles city Police Chief Walter H. Auble, who was shot and killed in the line of duty.
 Thousands came from Los Angeles on carriages and aboard special Los Angeles Railway streetcars.

-Notable interments
+List

 (Note: This is a partial list.
 See also :Category:Burials at Inglewood Park Cemetery.)